 Emily Alsentzer

-I am currently a postdoctoral fellow at Brigham and Women’s Hospital and Harvard Medical School (HMS) where I am working to deploy ML models within the Mass General Brigham healthcare system.
-I completed my PhD in the Health Science & Technology (HST) program at MIT & HMS, co-advised by Zak Kohane and Pete Szolovits.
+Previously, I was a postdoctoral fellow at Brigham and Women’s Hospital and Harvard Medical School (HMS) where I worked to deploy ML models within the Mass General Brigham healthcare system.
+I received my PhD from the Health Science & Technology (HST) program at MIT & HMS, co-advised by Zak Kohane and Pete Szolovits.
 During my PhD, I created ClinicalBERT, a language model trained on electronic health records that has millions of downloads on HuggingFace, and developed SHEPHERD, a graph neural network approach for the diagnosis of patients with rare genetic diseases in the Undiagnosed Disease Network.

 Interests